Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Derivation of entropy for Cobb-Douglas economies

 Here we derive the formula (\ref{eq:SCD}) for the entropy, of the toy economy of Section~\ref{sec:toy}, via the construction in the proof of Theorem 1 in [LY], where $N$ is the number of agents, and $\bar{g} = G/N$ and $\bar{m}=M/N$ are the amounts of goods and money per agent.
+We also show that it is calibrated {between CD economies.}